LipDiffuser: Lip-to-Speech Generation with Conditional Diffusion Models: Introduction

-Diffusion models generate data by gradually transforming a noise sample into a sample from a given data distribution~\citep{sohl2015deep,ho2020denoising}.
-This diffusion process can be formulated as a \ac{SDE}~\citep{song2021sde}, which defines the forward process describing the transition from the data distribution to a Gaussian noise distribution.
-While unconditional diffusion models generate a sample from the data distribution, as captured during training, conditional diffusion models add the ability to generate a sample from a conditional distribution, where the conditioning variable instructs the model to generate a sample that matches some other information.
-For example, an unconditional speech model can generate audio that resembles natural speech in its acoustic properties~\citep{deoliveira2024non}, but the resulting signal typically lacks any coherent semantic content~\citep{kong2021diffwave}.
-By conditioning the model on additional information, such as a text transcript, the generated speech can be guided to retain natural-sounding characteristics and accurately convey the intended meaning specified by the conditioning input~\citep{chen2021wavegrad, kong2021diffwave}.

-In this work, we develop a conditional diffusion model and apply it to the lip-to-speech task, which involves synthesizing accurate speech signals based on lip movement data captured in video.
 Real-world video recordings often suffer from a very low-quality audio track.
 This can result from a noisy recording environment, inadequate equipment, or storage media corruption.
-Distorted audio can be restored using speech enhancement systems, which may also harness the visual modality~\citep{girin1995noisy,richter2023audio}, but these systems have their limits, and they tend to perform poorly in adverse noise conditions.
 In severe cases, the audio track may be completely unusable or even missing.
-In the context of human speech, visual and auditory information both play a role in the ability to understand what a person is saying~\citep{mcgurk1976hearing}.
-However, these two modalities are not equally important; while missing visual information can lead to reduced intelligibility, the lack of audio is practically destructive to speech communication~\citep{dodd1977role}, except for individuals highly trained in lip reading~\citep{dodd1987hearing}.
+In the context of human speech, visual and auditory information both play a role in the ability to understand what a person is saying~\cite{mcgurk1976hearing}.
+However, these two modalities are not equally important; while missing visual information can lead to reduced intelligibility, the lack of audio is practically destructive to speech communication~\cite{dodd1977role}, except for individuals highly trained in lip reading~\cite{dodd1987hearing}.
+Distorted audio can be restored using \ac{SE} systems, which may also harness the visual modality~\cite{girin1995noisy,richter2023audio}, but these systems have their limits, and they tend to perform poorly in adverse noise conditions.